Retirement – How Much Do I need

 At a minimum, you should be aiming for a comfortable retirement lifestyle for a longer-term goal.

-And I also recommend that you get investing now so you can take control of your money, get out of debt as soon as possible and achieve real financial freedom long before retirement age.
+And I also recommend that you start investing now to take control of your money, get out of debt as soon as possible and achieve real financial freedom long before retirement age.

 Menu